Dimensions of Wellness

 What is it?

-• Taking care of your body – involving physical activity (not only going to the gym, this is an umbrella term for anything you do to create movement), making sure you have a balanced diet, increased awareness of physiological signs of stress.
+• Taking care of your body – involving physical activity, making sure you have a balanced diet, and increasing awareness of physiological signs of stress.

 Resources to maintain and restore your well-being: